Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Bowler offers a cost-effective option for memory care compared to state and regional averages, while still providing essential services tailored to the needs of individuals with memory impairments.

-Maehnowesekiyah Wellness Center allows dementia and Alzheimer’s patients to get dementia and Alzheimer’s care in Gresham, Wisconsin.
-It can provide accommodations to no more than 16 adults at a time.
-It offers amenities such as community dining, caregiving staff trained specifically for dementia and puzzles and other memory care activities and is located at N2150 Kesaehkahtek, in 54128 zip code area inside Shawano county.
-Maehnowesekiyah Wellness Center is officially licensed in Wisconsin to offer memory care, with license # 11119.
+Maehnowesekiyah Wellness Center allows dementia and Alzheimer’s patients to get Alzheimer’s care in Gresham, Wisconsin.
+It can house no more than 16 senior citizens at a time.
+It includes amenities such as routine vital sign and health monitoring, caregiving staff trained specifically for dementia and help during meal times and is situated at N2150 Kesaehkahtek, in 54128 zip code area inside Shawano county.
+Maehnowesekiyah Wellness Center is licensed in Wisconsin to offer memory care and assisted living, with license # 11119.

 Medicare does not typically cover the costs of memory care in Bowler, Wisconsin.
 This is because Medicare primarily focuses on medical care and does not pay for non-medical services like long-term custodial care, which is often the primary component of memory care facilities.
 However, Medicare may cover specific medical services related to dementia or Alzheimer’s disease, such as doctor visits, diagnostic tests, medications, and hospital stays.
 If a Bowler resident requires short-term skilled nursing care or rehabilitation after a hospital stay, Medicare may cover those services, but it does not extend to long-term memory care.